Funding and Planning

 State Transportation Improvement Program

 The State Transportation Improvement Program is a statewide five-year program of state highway and local transportation projects, funded with revenues from state and federal funding sources for capital improvements.
 These funds can be used for a wide variety of transportation projects including local road rehabilitation, road widening/capacity, intersection improvements, bicycle and pedestrian facilities, public transit, passenger rail, and other projects that enhance the region’s transportation infrastructure.
 The Transportation Agency programs Monterey County’s share of State Transportation Improvement Program funds in the Regional Transportation Improvement Program (RTIP).
 The RTIP is adopted by the Transportation Agency every two years for inclusion in the statewide program.
-The Transportation Agency’s final 2018 RTIP was approved by the California Transportation Commission (CTC) in March 2018.2020 Regional Transportation Improvement Program
+The Transportation Agency’s final 2022 RTIP was submitted to the California Transportation Commission (CTC) in December 2021.2022 Regional Transportation Improvement Program

 Regional Surface Transportation Program